Vinyl Siding Calculator – Estimate Siding, Trim, and Material Pricing

 On this page:

-How to Estimate How Much Vinyl Siding is Needed for a Home
+How to Estimate How Much Vinyl Siding You Need

-Vinyl siding is a beautiful and cost-effective material to enhance your home’s curb appeal and exterior look.
+Vinyl siding is a beautiful and cost-effective material that can enhance your home’s curb appeal and exterior appearance.
+Vinyl is easy to install and comes in a wide range of colors and styles.

-The first step to a vinyl siding installation is to estimate and order materials.
+The first step to any vinyl siding installation is to estimate and order materials.

 Finding the amount of material needed is a fairly simple process.
 Vinyl siding is sold by the square, which is equivalent to 100 square feet of material.

-To find the number of squares, measure the square footage and divide by 100.
+To find the number of squares of siding you’ll need, measure the square footage of the area you will be installing the vinyl on, then divide that by 100.
 Start by measuring the height and width of each wall of the building.
-Multiply each length and height measurement to find the square footage of each wall, then add them together to find the total square footage.

 Finding How Much Trim is Needed for a Vinyl Siding Installation